MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/k--kb--kc--kd--kp--kp--kv--display-stack-backtrace-.md

 Displays the output using [Debugger markup language](debugger-markup-language-commands.md).
 Each frame number in the display is a link that you can select to set the local context and display local variables.
 For information about the local context, see [.frame](-frame--set-local-context-.md).

 *FrameCount*
 Specifies the number of stack frames to display.
 You should specify this number in hexadecimal format unless you've changed the radix by using the [n (set number base)](n--set-number-base-.md) command.
-The default value is 20 (0x14), unless you've changed the default value by using the [.kframes (set stack length)](-kframes--set-stack-length-.md) command.
+Use the [.kframes (set stack length)](-kframes--set-stack-length-.md) command to display the default and to change the value.

 *BasePtr*
 Specifies the base pointer for the stack trace.
 The `BasePtr` parameter is available only if there's an equal sign (=) after the command.